Single Payouts

 • minorAmount: Amount in minor units (integer, e.g., 10000 = 100.00 NGN).
 See Amount Format below.

-• currency: Must be a supported payout currency (NGN, XOF, XAF, GHS, KES, ZAR, AED, EGP, SAR, USDT, USDC)
+• currency: Must be a supported payout currency (NGN, XOF, XAF, GHS, KES, ZAR, AED, EGP, USDT, USDC)

 4. paymentMethodId: "banktransfer", "mobilemoney", or "crypto"